Quantification and Aggregation over Concepts of the Ontology: Introduction

-The view that we elaborate in this paper, is that the abstraction in both examples is over {\em concepts}.
+The view that we elaborate in this paper, is that the abstraction in this example is over {\em concepts}.
 For context, consider that the first phase of a rigorous approach to building a KR specification is the selection of a formal ontology $\voc$ of symbols representing relevant {\em concepts} of the application field.
 These concepts can be identified with the user's \emph{informal interpretations} of the symbols in the ontology of the domain.
 The informal interpretation is in practice a crucial concept in all knowledge representation applications: it is the basis of all actions of formal knowledge representation, and of all acts of interpreting formal results of computation in the application domain.
 Connecting concepts to informal interpretations provides a good intuitive explanation of what concepts are and how they are relevant in a KR context.

-A concept is not a value, but takes on a particular value in any particular state of affairs.
-Since the informal meaning of symbols is known, the synonymity relation $\sim_s$ is known too, and it is an equivalence relation on $\voc$.
-Synonymous symbols have the same arity and type.

-Formally, in the logic, an ontology symbol $\sigma$ has one \emph{intension} and, for each structure $\I$, one \emph{extension} (Fig. \ref{fig:interpretation}).
-Synomymous symbols $\sigma_1$, $\sigma_2$ have the same intension, and, in every structure $\I$, the same extension.
-The extension of $\sigma$ in a structure is its interpretation, aka value, in that structure.
+In classical first-order logic, a structure only has the extension of symbols.
+The extension of symbol $\sigma$ in a structure is its \emph{formal} interpretation, a.k.a value, in that structure.
 It is a relation or function, of a precise arity, over the universe of discourse; in formulae, it is denoted simply by $\sigma$.

-In classical FO logic, a structure only has the extensions of symbols.
-For our purpose, we extend a structure to also have the intension of symbols.
+For our purpose, we extend a structure to also have the intension of symbols, i.e., an object in the domain of discourse representing its \emph{informal} interpretation.
 This intension is \emph{rigid} in the sense that it is the same in every extended structure.
+Since the informal meaning of symbols is known, the synonym relation $\sim_s$ is known too, and it is an equivalence relation on $\voc$.
+Synonymous symbols have the same arity and type.
+Synonymous symbols $\sigma_1$, $\sigma_2$ have the same intension, and, in each structure $\I$, the same extension.
 In formulae, the intension of $\sigma$ is denoted by $\deref{\sigma}$.
-Finally, we introduce the \emph{value functor} $\$(\cdot)$: when applied to an intension, it returns its interpretation in the current structure.
+Finally, we introduce the \emph{value functor} $\$(\cdot)$: when applied to an intension, it returns its formal interpretation in the current structure.